BackStudy abroad and student exchange

 You’re coming to an incredibly beautiful country with absolutely amazing scenery.
 The best part is that you will have time to explore it.
 Your student visa allows you to arrive early or stay afterward to travel.
 This is on top of the time you’ve got on weekends and during your mid-semester breaks.
 The New Zealand tourism site, Lonely Planet's guide to New Zealand, Destination New Zealand, and the resources below are good places to start looking for inspiration.

 Lord of the Rings fans can easily explore filming locations and even visit the Shire.

 New Zealand has an extensive network of YHA and BBH backpacker hostels when you’re ready for time away from campus.

 InterCity’s bus services make it easy to get around the country.
 KiwiRail is an option if you’d rather explore New Zealand by train.
 Connect either service with the Interislander ferry to get between the North and South Islands.

-You can find cheap flights and other student travel deals through STA Travel and Student Flights.
+You can find cheap flights and other student travel deals through Student Flights.

 Page authorised by Web Content Manager